Anson-Quek/weverse.py/README.md

 ## Installation

-You can install Weverse.py by using a terminal of your choice, and typing `pip install weverse-py`.\
+You can install Weverse.py by using a terminal of your choice, and typing `pip install weverse.py`.\
-Alternatively, you can install from source by typing `pip install git+https://github.com/Anson-Quek/weverse-py.git`.
+Alternatively, you can install from source by typing `pip install git+https://github.com/Anson-Quek/weverse.py.git`.

 ## Disclaimer